 Bear in mind, only two Business Manager accounts can be created from one Facebook Profile so do plan wisely.

-How to Create a Facebook Business Manager Account?
+How to Create a Facebook Business Manager (Meta Business Suite) Account?

 The process of creating a business account is quite similar to a personal profile.